No passwords, No popups, No AI, No cost:

 I am using sodium metabisulphite to precipitate the gold once dissolved but I don't want ferrous metal dropping too to ruin my gold.
 I am to understand that before adding the SMB that I need to kill off the nitric and lower the pH so no metal drops also.
 I also read you can add a little zinc.
 First I heard of the zinc but I thought the urea would keep anything but the gold from dropping.
 Starting with a small amount of non metallic plated pins and gold from board fingers separately in small amounts, I didn't think metal contamination would be a problem anyway but I want to be sure.
 After all metal is dissolved in aqua reqia and I add urea until reaction stops will this protect anything but the gold from dropping?

 Please give advice because even though I will use small quantities for first test, I want to do it right.
 Then with more experience I will process my CPU's.
 Please tell me proper procedure so I can learn right.
 I will use peroxide/muriatic or clorox method to remove gold from fingers so I don't expect problems there but I am concerned about processing the pins.
-I know about washing the gold properly before melting and using borax [affil links] but post is too long to give all details.
+I know about washing the gold properly before melting and using borax this on eBay or Amazon [affil links] but post is too long to give all details.
 Please give advice if this process will work without dropping any unwanted metals or if I need to add a process or do something different?
 Thanks in advance for any help!!

 Joseph Smith